SQLCrespi/PowerShell-Docs.pt-br/reference/docs-conceptual/gallery/concepts/module-license-acceptance.md

 ## <a name="examples"></a>EXEMPLOS

-### <a name="example-1-update-module-manifest-to-require-license-acceptance"></a>Exemplo 1: Atualizar manifesto de módulo para exigir a aceitação da licença
+### <a name="example-1-update-module-manifest-to-require-license-acceptance"></a>Exemplo 1: Atualizar Manifesto do Módulo para exigir a aceitação da licença

 ```powershell
 Update-ModuleManifest -Path C:\modulemanifest.psd1 -RequireLicenseAcceptance -PrivateData @{